Proposed guidance document on the production of uncooked comminuted fermented salami (UCFM)

 Your views sought

-MPI invites you to comment on the draft guidance document.
+MPI invited you to comment on the draft guidance document.

-We're particularly interested in your feedback on these questions:
+We were particularly interested in feedback on these questions:

 - Is the level of detail appropriate?